EmmaDokyi/Customer-churn-analysis/README.md

 TelecomX is a telecommunication company that is aiming to increase its market share in the telecommunication industry, and with the mobile market saturated and dominated by a few players there is intense competition among service providers.
 The company wants to understand the customer behavior and churn situation so they can offer competitive services to new customer and also retain existing customers.
-Since it costs up to 5 times as much for a service provider to acquire a new subscriber as to retain an existing one, it wants to build a system that identifies the ideal churner so it provide better services to the potential churners.
+Since it costs up to 5 times as much for a service provider to acquire a new subscriber as to retain an existing one, it wants to build a system that identifies the ideal churner and provide better services to potential churners.
 This project analyses and identify factors contributing to customer churn and also a machine learning model that predicts customer churn.

 *EXECUTIVE SUMMARY*